basho-labs/little_riak_book/en/04-operators.md

 (confusingly also called a partition---the "P" in "CAP"), the remaining active nodes in the list become candidates to hold the data.

-So if the partition `7307508...` write could not connect to node `A@10.0.1.1`, Riak would then attempt to write that partition `7307508...` to `C@10.0.1.3` as a fallback (it's the next node in the list preflist after the 3 primaries).
+So if the node coordinating the write could not reach node `A@10.0.1.1` to write to partition `7307508...`, it would then attempt to write that partition `7307508...` to `C@10.0.1.3` as a fallback (it's the next node in the list preflist after the 3 primaries).

 The way that the Ring is structured allows Riak to ensure data is always written to the appropriate number of physical nodes, even in cases where one